JoshBarrette/personal-site/README.md

 This was made to follow the [AWS Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).

-Made with React in TS and Vite
+Made with React in TS, Vite, and SVGs generated with https://haikei.app/.